Top 5 WhatsApp Hacking Methods Hackers Use Every Day

 5. SIM Swap Attacks

-SIM Swap is a technique where hackers convince telecom providers to issue a duplicate SIM.
-Once active:
+SIM Swap is a method that hackers use to trick the telecom providers into generating a clone SIM.
+When active:

 - All OTPs go to the hacker